 the sensor, it switches on, then off when removing it.

-holding this state until you switch it off with the other pole.
-So If the north pole of a
+then holding this state until you switch it off with the other pole.
+So If the north pole

 The third hall effect transistor is a proximity sensor.
 When a magnet approaches the

 face of the transistor, the output voltage will increase or decrease, depending on

 which side of the magnet you are using.

 The hall effect transistor requires four connections two to provide current through

 the device and two to provide the output voltage.

 However the negative current supply line and the negative output line are internally

 Thus it becomes a three terminal device that looks similar to a transistor.